Architectural-Mechanical Drafting is one of several courses available this summer

 “The fact that it’s self-paced has been a game changer,” she said.
 “That was kind of the selling point for me doing that course.”

 Loya has “gone out of his way” to accommodate Boettcher’s schedule, she said.
-She added that his instructional style has made her enjoy something she anticipated not liking very much: SolidWorks, a computer-aided design and computer-aided engineering program.
+She added that his instructional style has made her enjoy something she anticipated not liking very much: SolidWorks, a computer-aided design and computer-aided engineering program for drafting.

 “Now I feel like I can make these super-complex parts, and it’s not even that hard because it’s broken down into so many steps,” Boettcher said. “(Loya has) done a really good job going step by step and then slowly increasing the difficulty level on them.
 That’s helped me a lot.”